huayu1111/KDDANet/README.md

 Hua Yu and Lu Lu

 # Description
-This software identifies hidden genes and modules mediating KDDAs through implementing minimum cost optimization, combined with depth-first searching and graph clustering on a unified flow network model
+This software enables genome-wide discovery of hidden genes and modules mediating KDDAs through implementing minimum cost optimization, combined with depth-first searching and graph clustering on a unified flow network model

 # Installation
 KDDANet can be installed as follows:<br>